mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 power = client.persist(power, optimize_graph=False)
 ```

-This is a fun profile to inspect.
-We've included a real-time trace during
+This is a fun profile to inspect; it includes both the rechunking and the
+subsequent FFTs.
+We've included a real-time trace during execution, the full
-execution, the full profile, as well as some diagnostics plots from a single
+profile, as well as some diagnostics plots from a single worker.
+These plots
-worker.
-These plots total up to around 20MB.
-I sincerely apologize to those
+total up to around 20MB.
+I sincerely apologize to those without broadband
-without broadband access.
+access.

+Real time plot of the computation finishing over time

 <a href="{{ BASE_PATH }}/images/task-stream-fft.gif">
   <img src="{{ BASE_PATH }}/images/task-stream-fft.gif"
          alt="Dask task stream of rechunk + fft"
                 width="100%"></a>

+Single interactive plot of the entire computation.
+Zoom with the tools in the
+upper right.
+Hover over rectangles to get more information.
+Remember that red
+is communication.

 <iframe src="https://cdn.rawgit.com/mrocklin/e09cad939ff7a85a06f3b387f65dc2fc/raw/fa5e20ca674cf5554aa4cab5141019465ef02ce9/task-stream-image-fft.html"
         width="800" height="400"></iframe>

+Screenshots of the diagnostic dashboard of a single worker during this
+computation.

 <a href="{{ BASE_PATH }}/images/worker-state-fft.png">
   <img src="{{ BASE_PATH }}/images/worker-state-fft.png"